Madrid, Archivo del Convento Franciscano Cardenal Cisneros

 • Full-size color reproduction of the entire original document, Madrid Life of Saint Francis: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

-Accompanying insert is a facsimile reproduction of a manuscript document dated 11 December 1655, which was found inserted in the original codex.
+This edition includes a facsimile reproduction of a manuscript document dated 11 December 1655, which was found inserted in the original codex.

 Our Price